davestevens/zen-doodle/README.md

 ## Shape

 `Shape` takes a list of points (at least 3).
-From these points the inner structure is built using the `size` and `percentage` options. `percentage` is used for calculating the position of the next point.
+From these points the inner structure is built using the `percentage` option. `percentage` is used for calculating the position of the next point.

 Reversing the order of the points results in the pattern being draw clocksize or anti-clockwise.